 - Archaeologists have also found evidence suggesting that the workers who built the Great Pyramids of Giza were paid in beer.

 - Binge drinking is a pattern of alcohol consumption that involves drinking a lot in a short period of time.
-For women, four or more drinks in two hours is considered binge drinking.
+For women, drinks in two hours is considered binge drinking.
 For men, it’s five or more drinks in two hours.

 - Teens who start drinking before the age of 15 are more likely to develop alcohol dependence later on in life.